 I hope you find encouragement here!

-General Homeschooling Posts
+Most Popular Homeschooling Posts

-Our Home Education Journey
+Our Early Home Education Journey

 Our homeschooling journey has been full of twists and turns.
 When I think of where we were when Caroline was four and we were trying to figure out the preschool thing and where we are now… I never would have anticipated any of it!
 I have written about our journey since kindergarten, but those posts are scattered in curriculum (scroll down) and gifted/2e sections.